-A patch of mud in the middle of 132nd Square Park’s soccer field dries in the unseasonably warm weather of March 20.
-The City of Kirkland is planning to install a stormwater system beneath this field that will consolidate and treat stormwater run-off from the surrounding 48.5 acres.
+Johanna Palmer greets her Golden Retriever May 9 at the City of Kirkland's Picnic in the Park in 132nd Square Park.
+Nearly 100 community members participated in the master planning process for 132nd Square Park by sharing their values for a community park at the May 9 Picnic in the Park event.
+The City of Kirkland is planning to install a stormwater system beneath a ballfield that will consolidate and treat stormwater run-off from the surrounding 48.5 acres.
 The project will require a 10-foot-deep hole that is nearly the size of the soccer field.
-Kirkland’s leaders are seizing on this money-saving opportunity—as well as the need to expand park access—to replace the grass surface with synthetic turf.
+Kirkland’s leaders are capitalizing on this money-saving opportunity—as well as the need to expand park access—to replace the grass surface with synthetic turf.

-26 to show early concepts of 132nd Square Park and to garner the public's feedback.
-The open house begins at 6 p.m. at the Church of Jesus Christ of Latter-Day Saints.
-The address is: 13220 NE 132nd St, Kirkland, WA 98034
+The presentation begins at 6 p.m. at the Church of Jesus Christ of Latter Day Saints.
+The address is 13220 NE 132nd St.

 At the same time, the City is planning to invest in the park’s ballfields, trail system and playgrounds.
 To ensure that those investments are compatible with the community's vision and the City's goals for the park, Kirkland's leaders are engaging the community in a master plan process.